AliceO2Group/Readout/doc/configurationParameters.md

 The parameters related to 3rd-party libraries are described here for convenience, but should be further checked in the corresponding source documentation.
 In particular, please refer to:
 - the ReadoutCard library documentation for some of the equipment-rorc devices parameters: https://github.com/AliceO2Group/ReadoutCard
 - the Monitoring library documentation for some of the consumer-stats device parameters: https://github.com/AliceO2Group/Monitoring
-- the FairMQ library documentation for some of the consumer-FMQchannel device parameters: https://github.com/FairRootGroup/FairMQ
+- the FairMQ library documentation for some of the consumer-FairMQChannel device parameters: https://github.com/FairRootGroup/FairMQ

 | Section | Parameter name  | Type | Default value | Description |
 |--|--|--|--|--|